 This is why we ask our already-busy students to fulfill Living the Gospel Service Hours and attend a Community Involvement Day throughout the academic year and summer.
 Each grade level is required to complete a certain amount of service hours each year, but many of our students go above and beyond in their dedication and commitment to service.
 We hope to inspire and equip every student for a lifetime of Christian Service!

-Skutt Catholic High School utilizes an online service documentation program, called Helper Helper.
-Freshman and Transfer Students will receive their login information and directions on how to use when school begins.
-For all service done over the Summer, Freshman and Transfer Students are encouraged to obtain a site supervisor’s signature verifying their service hours.
+Skutt Catholic High School utilizes an online service program called Helper Helper (found on all students’ iPads).
+Freshmen and Transfer Students receive their login information and user tutorial when school begins.
+For all service done over the summer, Freshman and Transfer Students are encouraged to obtain a site supervisor’s signature verifying their service hours.

-Our annual Community Involvement Day is a wonderful “Hawktober” tradition.
-Instead of having regular classes, the entire student body leaves the school to visit various agencies and schools that serve the elderly, children, those experiencing poverty, the disabled and sick within the Omaha and surrounding communities.
-This day provides students and faculty the opportunity to learn about the people and agencies that serve the needs of our community, and then provide service themselves.
-This year, our students will spend time with almost 50 sites in the Omaha and surrounding areas.
+Community Involvement Day is a wonderful “Hawktober” tradition that has since been broken up into two days (October 5, 2022 & April 19, 2023) as sites closing their doors to volunteers after COVID-19.
+Instead of having regular classes, the student body leaves school to visit various agencies and schools that serve nursing home residents, the homeless or food-insecure, children in need of mentors, or those with special needs in the Omaha Metro.
+Community Involvement Day helps students and faculty learn about and work alongside the people and agencies that serve the most vulnerable in our community.
+This academic year, our 725+ students across 40+ HawkTime classrooms will spend time with 25+ different sites across the two dates!

 Skutt Catholic Service Trips offer participants the wonderful opportunity to deepen their commitment to the call of the Gospel, grow in their faith as they share it with one another, and work for justice in our world today.
-Our mission is that they instill a continued desire to serve and be in solidarity with one another.
+Our hope is that these trips instill a continued desire to serve and be in solidarity with one another.
 Since 2001, over 400 students have participated in a service trip!